fatlinesofcode/compile-js/README.md

 compile-js
 ==========

 Bash script wrapper for google closure compiler.
 Allows for JS files listed in a manifest or wildcard directory to be combined and compiled.
+Using a manifest file is recommended to avoid javascript order dependency issues.
 Supports file modified time checking and only compiles if the source files are newer then the build files.